 If you go to farmer's markets, ask the vendors if the produce are from regenerative practices.
 If not, they might consider if the demand is there.

-Zach Bush MD blows my mind.
-Because of people like him, I have hope for humanity.
+Because of people like Zach Bush MD, I have hope for humanity.
 His holistic approach on everything deeply resonates with how I look at the world.
 If you want to learn more, listen to this Rich Roll podcast "A Pandemic Of Possibilities".
 He talks with Zach obviously about the pandemic, regenerative agriculture, the sixth mass extinction and life itself.
 It's extraordinary!
 The interview starts at around 14:54 min.

 #regenerativeagriculture #organic #farmersfootprint #sustainableliving #sustainablelifestyle #advitamlifestyle #advitam #climatechange #soilhealth #health #humanhealth #pesticides #monocropfarming #globalagriculture #greenliving #sustainability #zachbushmd #rodaleinstitute